Anna Gesualdi and Giovanni Trono

-Into this system, Altofest inserts itself as an experimental socialization project, continuously retracing the boundary between what is public and what is private, to create an area of no-ownership.
+Altofest positions itself into this system as an experimental socialization project, continuously retracing the boundary between what is public and what is private, to create an area of non-ownership.
 In this new, floating city, the field of possible relations is fertilised by the intrusion of strangers bringing with them their artistic ‘corpus’; artists and ‘space donor’ residents live together, sharing time and space.

 The resident is the essential element of the Altofest project, he/she is the core of its structure and foundation, playing the role of the maker of the process.
 His/her role is never user/consumer or addressee.
 What happens during Altofest is that the host takes care of the artwork, and the artist, in turn, takes care of the host and all his/her community.

 The choice of intimate, domestic space, shared by residents harkens back precisely Roberto Esposito’s concept of community, in Immunitas (Esposito, 2002).
 The word ‘community’, indeed, derives from cum-munus, where munus is the gift that is donated, and not the one that is received, which in Latin is donum.